patcoll/buildphp/README.md

 The good news is that it is relatively trivial to add build scripts for these sorts of libraries and then have the version of PHP you're compiling depend on your compiled version of that library instead of the system version.
 See the existing build scripts for examples.
 Further detailed documentation is forthcoming.

-MAC USERS: For Mac OS X systems with MAMP installed, it has been requested that we include a MAMP-compatibility mode that compiles PHP against already existing dependencies within the MAMP package.
-This would involve changing the `@prefix` object variable to `/Applications/MAMP/Library` for each package that has a MAMP equivalent.
-This is forthcoming.

 ### Custom Path Configuration

 Some environment variables you can tweak:

-`BUILDPHP_TMP_DIR`
+`TMP_DIR`

-You may change `BUILDPHP_TMP_DIR` if you wish to change where temporary files are stored.
+You may change this variable if you wish to change where temporary files are stored.
 Current this is only used for grabbing PEAR packages for installation.
 Default is the "tmp" folder, which is empty in a standard distribution of buildphp.
 Another good option could be "/tmp".

-`BUILDPHP_EXTRACT_TO`
+`EXTRACT_TO`

-You may change `BUILDPHP_EXTRACT_TO` if you wish to change which directory packages are downloaded to and extracted.
+You may change this variable if you wish to change which directory packages are downloaded to and extracted.
 Default is the "packages" folder, which is empty in a standard distribution of buildphp.

-`BUILDPHP_INSTALL_TO`
+`INSTALL_TO`

-You may change `BUILDPHP_INSTALL_TO` if you wish to change which directory buildphp installs all packages into. *There is currently no support for per-package installation directories.* Default is the "local" folder, which is empty in a standard distribution of buildphp.
+You may change this variable if you wish to change which directory buildphp installs all packages into. *There is currently no support for per-package installation directories.* Default is the "local" folder, which is empty in a standard distribution of buildphp.

 For example, to install all files into `/usr/local`:

-`BUILDPHP_INSTALL_TO=/usr/local sudo rake`
+`INSTALL_TO=/usr/local sudo rake php:install`

 This should be run only by those who know what they're doing.
 See boring disclaimer above.

 **Please note:** It is also possible to perform installations of dependencies individually as well.
 For example, it is possible to install the configured MySQL package in `/usr/local` by doing the following:

-`BUILDPHP_INSTALL_TO=/usr/local sudo rake mysql`
+`INSTALL_TO=/usr/local sudo rake mysql:install`

 Your mileage may vary.
 Repeat disclaimer here.

 ### Package Detection

 buildphp removes the need for downloading packages multiple times by allowing archives to stay in the "packages" folder.
-As long as the package matches the `@filename` property and passes an MD5 digest check, it can stay.
+As long as the existing package passes an MD5 digest check, it can stay.
 If developers package all necessary source packages with a buildphp distribution, it can significantly reduce network load when using buildphp to execute multiple builds at once.
+(Good for creating server farms?)

 ### Compilation Detection

 For each package, buildphp runs the `is_compiled` method on each package to detect if there are any files that match the `*.o` glob.
 This is customized for some packages that don't fit a "standard" source folder structure.
 Since all packages contain build scripts that compile C and C++ code, this was the simplest (but not the most accurate) solution.
 Suggestions are welcome on how to improve.
 Fork and go.

+One thing to note: when a build of a certain package fails for any reason (exit status greater than zero, or a ^C user interrupt) then an attempt is made to clean the source directory using a "make clean" command, which in theory brings the source directory back to the state it was before the build was attempted.

 ### Installation Detection